prologictech/Sending-SMS-to-phone-number-using-Twilio-CodeIgniter-3-Example/README.md

 # Sending-SMS-to-phone-number-using-Twilio-CodeIgniter-3-Example

-A demonsestartion how to send SMS to phone number using Twilio in CodeIgniter 3
+A demonstration how to send SMS to phone number using Twilio in CodeIgniter 3

 ## Dependencies